DinoHub-SubT/basestation_gui_python/README.md

 /refinement_marker_orig_pos
 ```

-which is a marker to designate the original location of the artifact.
+which is a MarkerArray of two markers.
+A green sphere to designate the original location of the artifact and a red arrow pointing to the artifact location.

 Once these are subscribed to, back in the GUI, select an artifact to display in the artifact panel (by double-clicking on the artifact in the queue).
 Then, in the middle of the GUI there is a Show Refinement Marker button, click it.
-A large green sphere should appear and get smaller over the course of about 5 seconds.
-This is used to easily see where the artifact is.

-The orange sphere will then appear.
-This can be moved around and designates the refined position.
-The green sphere remains as an indication of the original artifact location (as deteced by the robot).
+A large red arrow should appear in RViz, which points down to indicate the location of the refinement.
+Below it will be the orange interactive marker and hidden beneath the orange sphere is a static green sphere which is the original position marker.

 =======
 # Troubleshooting